Grant Request Guidelines

 February 10th: Letter of Inquiry due (open to all)

-June: Final funding decisions made and grant checks distributed (for implementation during 2023-2024 school year)
+June: Grant checks distributed (for implementation during 2023-2024 school year)

 - Mail or email Letter of Inquiry by February 10th, 2023, to jill@nathanyipfoundation.org